Why did the Titanic sub implode?

 In its response, OceanGate said that Lochridge “is not an engineer and was not hired or asked to perform engineering services on the Titan.”
 It said he was fired not for raising safety concerns but for refusing to accept assurances from the company’s lead engineer that its chosen testing methods were better suited to the situation than he believed.

-OceanGate also told the Associated Press that the Titan that went missing was finished in 2020-21, so was not the same as the vessel described in Lochridge’s lawsuit.
+OceanGate told The Associated Press that the missing Titan vessel was finished in 2020-21 - so not the same as the vessel described in Mr Lochridge’s lawsuit.

 A ‘rule-breaking’ CEO who refused outside regulation